In 2025, the WSL Championship Tour promises to be the best one yet

 Event 8: Trestles Pro – June 9-17, Lower Trestles, California, United States

-Lower Trestles, in San Clemente, California, has long been dubbed "surfing's skatepark" in honor of its perfect peaks: waves that pack enough punch to encourage progressive manoeuvers while offering little risk should things go awry.
+Lower Trestles, in San Clemente, California, has long been dubbed "surfing's skatepark" in honour of its perfect peaks: waves that pack enough punch to encourage progressive manoeuvres while offering little risk should things go awry.
 Griffin Colapinto and Kolohe Andino are two local heroes around these parts but Kelly Slater is king, having claimed victory at Lowers six times.

 19 min